-BUS113 Principles of Marketing 3 Credits
+BUS113 Principles of Marketing ......
+3 Credits

 This course presents an overview of the complete range of marketing activities and the role of marketing in our economic and social structure.
 Topics will include the planning, pricing, distribution, and promotion of goods and services to consumer and industrial markets.
 Emphasis will be placed on targeting marketing activities to the correct customer base.
-Prerequisite: BUS101
+Prerequisite: BUS101 with a grade of "C" or better.

-BUS115 Principles of Management 3 Credits
+BUS115 Principles of Management ......
+3 Credits

 Analysis is focused upon the management techniques of organizing, MBO, planning, staffing, controlling, directing, communicating, motivation and quality assurance.
 The impact of these processes upon effective interpersonal relations will be highlighted.
-Prerequisite: BUS101 with a C or better.
+Prerequisite: BUS101 with a grade of "C" or better.

-A basic law course designed to introduce points of law for contracts, commercial paper, sale of personal and real property, agency and employment, secured transactions and business organization.
-Legal principles are illustrated through the use of practical cases and examples.
+This course introduces points of law for contracts, commercial paper, sale of personal and real property, agency and employment, secured transactions, and business organization.
+Using practical examples and case analyses, this course provides students with the knowledge and skills necessary to navigate the legal landscape of business, fostering a solid foundation for decision-making and ethical business conduct.

 BUS213 Digital Marketing.....3 Credits This course examines the principles of digital marketing and development of effective marketing tools for digital and social media.
 Topics include web design principles, web analytics, search engine optimization, social media marketing, mobile marketing, and reputation management.
-Prerequisite: BUS113, CPT131
+Prerequisite: BUS113, CPT131 with a grade of "C" or better.